 Support for survivors can be essential in their ability to recover.
-Here are suggestions and resources for how to help.
+Here are some suggestions and resources for how to help yourself or others.

 Reporting Sexual Violence On-Campus

 Interim Title IX Coordinator